-The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated to Australian dollars at exchange rates at the reporting date.
-The income and expenses of foreign operations are translated to Australian dollars at exchange rates at the dates of the transactions.
+The assets and liabilities of foreign operations, including goodwill and fair value adjustments arising on acquisition, are translated to US dollars at exchange rates at the reporting date.
+The income and expenses of Australian operations are translated to US dollars at exchange rates at the dates of the transactions.

 Foreign currency differences are recognized directly in equity.
-Such differences have been recognised in the foreign currency translation reserve (FCTR).
+Such differences are recognised in the foreign currency translation reserve (FCTR).
 When the foreign operation is disposed of, in part or in full, the relevant amount in the FCTR is transferred to profit and loss.